unack/kubernetes-the-easy-way/README.md

 Kubernetes - The not so hard way

-Welcome to a short guide to set up a "bare metal" stand-alone Kubernetes cluster
+Welcome to a short guide to set up a "bare metal" (:metal:) stand-alone Kubernetes cluster !

 If you want to sandbox your own Kubernetes cluster, let's go.